Reading from a copy of the Qur`an during prayers

-1. According to them, it is definitely disliked to read from a copy of the Qur`an during the prescribed prayer whether from the moment a person begins his recitation or after that time.
+1. It is absolutely disliked to read from a copy of the Qur`an during the prescribed prayer whether at the beginning or during the prayer.

 2. It is likewise disliked for a person to read from a copy of the Qur`an during a supererogatory prayer if he has not done so from when he first started his recitation as this will most probably distract him from his prayer.

-3. In a supererogatory prayer, it is permissible for a person, without it being disliked, to read from a copy of the Qur`an if he started to do so from the moment he began his recitation.
+3. In a supererogatory prayer, it is permissible without it being disliked, to read from a copy of the Qur`an if a person has started to do so from the moment he began his recitation.
 This is because what is forbidden in a prescribed prayer may be allowed in a supererogatory prayer [Manh al-Jalil Sharh Mukhtasar Khalil (1/345)].

 We can respond to the above by saying that unlawful motions during prayers are those which are diversionary or unnecessary since they compromise reverence and humility in prayer; it is therefore disliked to occupy oneself with them.
 Reading from a copy of the Qur`an during prayer is different; it is a simple act done for an intended purpose and there is no objection to such acts.
 The legal premise for this is Abu Sa'id al-Khudri's report in which he said that the Prophet removed his shoes during prayers when it was revealed to him that they were unclean [recorded by Imam Ahmed in his Musnad (3/92) and by Abu Dawud in his Sunnan (650)].